icelandico/geodev_site/src/lib/content/blog/lazy-loading-images.md

 ---
 category: JavaScript
 date: 2024-10-31 22:49:00+00:00
-description: '"Discover how lazy loading with the Intersection Observer API can boost your website''s performance.
+description: Discover how lazy loading with the Intersection Observer API can boost your website's performance.
 Learn the simple, framework-agnostic implementation to enhance user experience and reduce load times.
-Improve your site''s speed today!"'
 slug: Lazy loading images
 tag:
 - basics